 Better Beans

-All of the pea and bean seeds that we nitrogen nodules2sell have been inoculated with Rhizobia bacteria.
+All of the pea and bean seeds that we sell have been inoculated with Rhizobia bacteria.
 These bacteria live in small root nodules found on legume plant roots (see our pea roots in pic on right).
 They pull (or fix) nitrogen out of the air and provide it to legume plants (like peas, beans, and clover).
 In return, the plants feed and house the bacterial colonies within these nodules.
 Studies are starting to show they have benefits beyond just nitrogen fixing — they make plants healthier and more productive.

 We feel using inoculant is important enough that we inoculate our legume seeds for you.These microscopic creatures illustrate our attention to the smallest details that will make your gardening experience more productive — even if it is something you cannot see.